|

 But what has poisoned him? persisted Hentmirë,

-as the elves lifted Legolas and carried him into the bedchamber.
+as the elves carried Legolas into the bedchamber.
+Was it

-Was it something he ate?
-She picked up the blanket
+something he ate?
+She picked up the blanket and followed

 No, said the healer.
 Thank you Captain.

-limbs.
-Someone has been feeding Prince Legolas small amounts
+Someone has been feeding Prince Legolas small amounts of

-of poison over a long period of time, my Lady, and his body has
+poison over a long period of time, my Lady, and his body has grown

-grown accustomed to it.
-Now that he is no longer taking it, he
+accustomed to it.
+Now that he is no longer taking it, he has had

 But who would do that? asked Hentmirë, carefully